A tooth abscess is a collection of infected material (pus) in the center of a tooth. It is due to bacterial infection.

 If there is a severe infection, the tooth may be removed, or surgery may be needed to drain the abscess.
 Some people may need to be admitted to the hospital.

 Untreated abscesses may get worse and can lead to life-threatening complications.

-Prompt treatment usually cures the infection.
-The tooth can usually be saved in many cases.
+Prompt treatment cures the infection in most cases.
+The tooth can often be saved.

-Call your dentist if you have a persistent, throbbing toothache.
+Call your dentist if you have a throbbing toothache that does not go away.

 Periapical abscess; Dental abscess; Tooth infection; Abscess - tooth

 Amsterdam JT.
 Oral Medicine.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa: Mosby Elsevier; 2013:chap 70.

 Updated by: Ilona Fotek, DMD, MS, Palm Beach Prosthodontics Dental Associates, West Palm Beach, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.